 2. How to Respond to Risk, What’s the Priority and Who Owns It

-On ProjectManager.com there are many great resources, including more free templates to download and create, but also reams of original content tailored for anyone interested in the art of project management.
+On ProjectManager there are many great resources, including more free templates to download and create, but also reams of original content tailored for anyone interested in the art of project management.

-Here are a few of the more relevant pieces that address the topic at hand.
-If you’re curious to read more or watch the many tutorial videos on our site, then visit ProjectManager.com.
+Here are a few of the more relevant pieces that address the topic at hand:

 Thanks for downloading our free Excel risk tracking template.
-If you want to get even more out of your project management, then consider taking a free 30-day trial of ProjectManager.com.
-Our award-winning software is repeatedly rank #1 in the project management software app category for Gartner’s GetApp.
+If you want to get even more out of your project management, then consider taking a free 30-day trial of ProjectManager.
+Our award-winning software has been ranked #1 in the project management software app category for Gartner’s GetApp.
 See why.